What is Adempas?

 PAH (WHO Group 1) and CTEPH (WHO Group 4) that is either inoperable or recurrent/persistent after surgery are 2 different types of PH.
 The Adempas clinical studies included mostly patients with WHO functional class II–III symptoms.

 PH is the name of the condition that causes people to have high blood pressure in the blood vessels of their lungs.
 Smaller openings or blockages in blood vessels make it more difficult for blood to get to the lungs.
 Because of this increased pressure, the heart has to pump harder and harder.

 Over time, increased pressure in blood vessels can cause the right side of the heart to get bigger and weaker.
 When the right side of the heart is weakened, it has a harder time pumping enough blood and oxygen to the left side of the heart and the rest of the body.

 How far might Adempas take me?

-Adempas can help increase your ability to walk farther as measured by a 6-minute walking test.
+Adempas can help increase your ability to walk farther as measured by a 6-minute walk distance test.

-- 443 adults taking Adempas for pulmonary arterial hypertension (PAH) (WHO Group 1) were able to walk 118 feet farther in a 6-minute walking test than patients taking a placebo (no Adempas) at the end of a 12-week study (-20 feet without Adempas therapy, +98 feet with Adempas therapy).
+443 adults taking Adempas for PAH (WHO Group 1) were able to walk 118 feet farther in a 6-minute walk test than patients taking a placebo (not Adempas) at the end of a 12-week study (-20 feet without Adempas therapy, +98 feet with Adempas therapy)

-- 261 adults taking Adempas for chronic thromboembolic pulmonary hypertension (CTEPH) (WHO Group 4) that was inoperable or recurrent/persistent after surgery were able to walk 147 feet farther in a 6-minute walking test than patients taking a placebo (no Adempas) at the end of a 16-week study (-20 feet without Adempas therapy, +127 feet with Adempas therapy).
+261 adults taking Adempas for CTEPH (WHO Group 4) that was inoperable or recurrent/persistent after surgery were able to walk 147 feet farther in a 6-minute walk test than patients taking a placebo (not Adempas) at the end of a 16-week study (-20 feet without Adempas therapy, +127 feet with Adempas therapy)